The outdoor café is part of what gives Paris its charm and energy.

 This is just one example of how businesses that have rarely boasted terraces are finding new ways to connect with customers during a period of economic challenges.

 Located in the upper Marais district, the tiny Mexican taqueria and top-notch cocktail bar specializing in agave spirits is a hot ticket, but tables don’t come easily.

 With the addition of a plant-lined terrace hugging the sidewalk, you may have more luck getting a seat to enjoy your tacos.

-> Some café owners have gone the extra mile to ensure social distancing.
-Le Choupinet, a cafe across from the Jardin du Luxembourg whose name meaning “sweetie” or “cuddle bear” in French, deploys giant teddy bears on the terrace to help keep customers apart during busy times.
+Some café owners went the extra mile during the pandemic to ensure social distancing.
+Le Choupinet, a cafe across from the Jardin du Luxembourg whose name meaning “sweetie” or “cuddle bear” in French, deployed giant teddy bears on the terrace in 2021 to help keep customers apart during busy times.

-> The legendary café in Saint-Germain-des-Prés, celebrated for its famous clientele (Simone de Beauvoir, Jean-Paul Sartre, James Baldwin, and Pablo Picasso, to name a few) already boasted one of the city’s most-visited terraces.
+The legendary café in Saint-Germain-des-Prés, celebrated for its famous clientele (Simone de Beauvoir, Jean-Paul Sartre, James Baldwin, and Pablo Picasso, to name a few) already boasted one of the city’s most-visited terraces.

 But since the end of lockdown, it has added a dozen tables next to the neighboring bookshop L’Ecume des Pages.
 So very Latin Quarter!